 Certifications and Degrees

-Those lacking certification bring in much lower salaries than Neonatal Resuscitation Program Participants, who make about $51.85 per hour.
-At Dignity Health, employees who hold a Bachelor of Science in Bachelor of Science in Nursing (BSN) receive the highest pay at $56.74.
+Those lacking certification bring in much lower salaries than Neonatal Resuscitation Program Participants, who make around $50.57 per hour.
+Those with a Master of Science in Nursing (MSN) at Dignity Health come out on top, and their salaries approach about $75.00 per hour.

-The best-paying skill to have in this role appears to be Emergency Room; employees who claim this ability report median compensation of around $38.11 per hour.
-Acute Care is regularly seen around here; nearly one in seven of those surveyed report it as a core competency.
-Many workers usually know Customer Service, Scheduling, and Intensive Care Unit as well.
+The best-paying skill to have in this role appears to be Emergency Room; employees who claim this ability report median compensation of $47.03 per hour.
+Acute Care is considered a run-of-the-mill skill; nearly one-seventh of Dignity Health's people use it regularly.
+Many workers are also familiar with Telemetry, Electronic Medical Records, and Customer Service.

 Benefits and Perks